terraform-ibm-modules/terraform-ibm-database/examples/complete-rabbitmq/README.md

-# Module database_rabbitmq
+# Module database_postgresql

-This example is used to provision  messages for Rabbitmq  Database on IBM Cloud Infrastructure.
+This example is used to provision databases for rabbitmq database on IBM Cloud Infrastructure.

 ## Example Usage
 ```